SharePoint/sp-dev-docs/docs/business-apps/power-automate/get-started/connect-to-other-services-in-your-flow.md

 ---
 title: Connect your flow to other services
-description: Connect your flow to 200+ services available in Microsoft Flow and build an integrated experience to perform actions in the services. ms.date: 12/12/2018 ms.prod: sharepoint
+description: Connect your flow to 200+ services available in Power Automate, and build an integrated experience to perform actions in the services. ms.date: 12/12/2018 ms.prod: sharepoint
 localization_priority: Priority